Submission information

 when preparing their paper.
 The number of allowed pages for a submission depends on the submission category, see above.

-Authors need to closely follow the rules provided in this document and precisely adhere to the format guidelines.
+Authors need to closely follow these rules and precisely adhere to the format guidelines.
 Failure to comply with these rules is grounds for rejection.